 Modena’s excellence in gastronomy is comparable only to its automotive excellence.
-The town is also famous as the birthplace of Ferrari and the home of Maserati.
+The town is also famous as Ferrari’s birthplace and Maserati’s home.
 Just beyond Modena’s center stands a monument to Enzo Ferrari, who lived nearby and opened the first Ferrari office in the 1930s.
 The Maserati factory, still in operation, is not far away.
 On the outskirts of town, you can visit the Panini museum, where a high-end Parmesan cheesemaker has a fabulous collection of Maserati cars.
-Another famous son of Modena is Pavarotti, the great opera tenor who recently passed away.
+Another famous son of Modena is Pavarotti, the great opera tenor.

 Sports cars are in evidence in Modena, but modern automobiles won’t be your focus as you stroll through the heart of the old city.
-Headfirst to the pulsating Piazza Grande, a busy plaza ringed with the Cathedral, the town hall, and the Ghirlandina Tower.
-Next, make a stop at the city’s cultural highlight, the Palazzo dei Musei, where several museums (many of them based upon the collections of the noble Este family) showcase Italian art and artifacts.
+Instead, headfirst to the pulsating Piazza Grande, a busy plaza ringed by the Cathedral, the town hall, and the Ghirlandina Tower.
+Next, stop at the city’s cultural highlight, the Palazzo dei Musei, where several museums (many of them based upon the collections of the noble Este family) showcase Italian art and artifacts.

 These days Modena attracts foodies from all over the world as it is on the “Gourmet Route” of Italy and home to fantastic restaurants and gourmet shops.
 Balsamic Vinegar, Parma and Culatello hams, and Parmigiano cheese are all locally made products in the fantastically welcoming region of Emilia Romagna.